Stax124/DobotAPI/docs/shell-usage.md

 ## Gripper

 ::: warning
 You need to have a gripper attached to the robot and the correct port for this option to work.
+See [Ports](/ports) for more information.
 :::

 This option allows you to control the gripper of the robot.
 You can select one of the following options: